What to Expect and How to Prepare

 The hospital may also have additional policies, such as if you may have access to the baby’s medical information, whether you will have your own hospital room, and if you can move freely throughout the maternity ward and nursery.

-When you adopt through Lifetime, your Adoption Coordinator will have already contacted the hospital to determine the answers to these questions and more.
+Your adoption agency will contact the hospital to answer these questions.
 Be sure to understand the hospital’s policies and fill out any paperwork as needed upon arrival.

 Can we bring a gift for the birth mother?